-“God calls us to go into crisis areas to help those who are most vulnerable,” said Samaritan’s Purse President Franklin Graham.
-“As the conflict escalates in Ukraine, our international disaster response teams with doctors, nurses, and other specialists are equipped and ready to help people in Jesus’ Name.
+“God calls us to go into crisis areas to help those who are most vulnerable,” said Franklin Graham.
+“As the conflict continues in Ukraine, our international disaster response teams with doctors, nurses, and other specialists are equipped and ready to help people in Jesus’ Name.
 We want them to know that God loves them and has not forgotten them.”

 Willing to serve on a Disaster Assistance Response Team?
 Christian Medical and Non-Medical Staff Needed.